-This chapter explores a smorgasbord of example pieces that I found difficult when I first encountered them in music notation, and that seem to be generally understood as difficult because of strong departures from classical modes, often combined with difficult or multiple written key signatures.
+This chapter explores a smorgasbord of example pieces that I found difficult to understand when I first encountered them in music notation because of strong departures from classical modes, often combined with difficult or multiple written key signatures.
 The idea of a smorgasbord is to offer something for everyone.

 A takeaway from this chapter is confirmation that tritones are structurally fundamental to music understood in interval terms, and that a DNA-like alphabet is sufficient to cover any tonic scale or chord progression that may be played on the piano, independently of the key signature(s) in which a piece may be written.
-This is different in kind from "the score is sacred" view of many classical musicians because it permits variations of harmony based on common cores and implied modes.
+This is different in kind from "the score is sacred" view of many classical musicians because it enables variations of harmony based on common cores and implied modes.